fbpx

 Program Cost

 The cost for the bootcamp is $8,550.
 This includes all aspects of your training: insurance, textbooks and handouts, safety gear, tools and equipment, lab training, CDL instruction, and up to two attempts at the CDL exam.
-Students are also provided with unlimited water and ice.
+Students are provided with unlimited water and ice.

 Learn More